stencila/stencila/rust/schema/tests/fixtures/instruction-modify-text.md

-::: do more succinct
+::: edit more succinct
-::: with

 A rather long winded paragraph.

 :::
 ===
-::: do more succinct
+::: edit more succinct
-::: with

 A rather long winded paragraph that goes on and on.